nzakas/understandinges6/manuscript/13-Modules.md

 sum = 1;        // error
 ```

 Even though *example.js* exports more than just that one function this example imports only the `sum()` function.
-If you try to assign a new value to `sum`, the result is an error, as you cannot reassign imported bindings.
+If you try to assign a new value to `sum`, the result is an error, as you can't reassign imported bindings.

 ### Importing Multiple Bindings